michellejm/ConflictUrbanism-InfraPolitics/Tutorials/03_Annotation.md

 5. Experiment with layer styles and map composition

-#### Premise

-In this exercise, you will annotate your map with data we have collected about the plague events in Mumbai/Bombay.
-Using the GeoTiff you created in [Tutorial 02](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/Tutorials/02_Georeferencing.md) and a spreadsheet of events from the years before and after the plague, you will create an animated timeline telling the story of how the plague started a series of events that amplified the housing shortage in Bombay and gave the colonial powers the opportunity to gain more control over individuals' lives.

 #### Notes on the data:

 You will use the 1909 "Island of Bombay" map that you georeferenced in the previous exercise.
 If you have not already done so please complete the [Georeferencing](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/Tutorials/02_Georeferencing.md) exercise.